KeruboChristine/FINALCAPSTONE/README.md

 There is a need for an integrated platform capable of monitoring current food security conditions and forecasting future risks.

----

 # 5. PROJECT GOAL

 To develop a Food Security Intelligence and Forecasting Platform that analyzes and predicts food security trends in Kenya using statistical forecasting, machine learning, and deep learning techniques.

----

 # 6. SPECIFIC OBJECTIVES

 1. Collect and integrate food security data from multiple sources.
-2. Develop a centralized SQL database.
+2. Develop a centralized SQL database to store data.
 3. Analyze food security trends.
 4. Construct a Food Security Index.
-5. Develop dashboards using Excel and Tableau.
+5. Develop dashboards using Tableau.
 6. Forecast future food security conditions.
 7. Compare forecasting models.
 8. Identify key food security drivers.

----

 # 7. SCOPE OF THE PROJECT